Users can control the display of these data glasses with their eye movements.

 Augmented reality is often presented as a kind of futuristic technology, but it's been around in some form for years, if your definition is loose.
 For example, the heads-up displays in many fighter aircraft as far back as the 1990s would show information about the attitude, direction and speed of the plane, and only a few years later they could show which objects in the field of view were targets.

 In the last several years various labs and companies have tried to build devices that give us augmented reality.
-In 2009, the MIT Media Lab’s Fluid Interfaces Group presented what was called SixthSense, a device that combined the use of a camera, small projector, smartphone and mirror.
+In 2009, the MIT Media Lab’s Fluid Interfaces Group presented SixthSense, a device that combined the use of a camera, small projector, smartphone and mirror.
 The device hangs from the user’s chest in a lanyard fashion from the neck.
 Four sensor devices on the user's fingers can be used to manipulate the images projected by SixthSense.

-Another device of note is Google Glass, an augmented reality device shaped into a set of glasses.
+Google rolled out Google Glass in 2013, moving augmented reality to a more wearable interface, in this case glasses.
 It displays on the user’s lens screen via a small projector and responds to voice commands, overlaying images, videos and sounds onto the screen.
 Google pulled Google Glass at the end of December 2015 but plans to make a new version.

 The future of augmented reality

 This doesn't mean that phones and tablets will be the only venue for AR.
 For example there's work being done on augmented reality earbuds, which allow you to adjust the sounds that come in from your surroundings.
 Research continues apace on including AR functionality in contact lenses and other wearable devices that would operate by themselves.
 The ultimate goal of augmented reality is to create a convenient and natural immersion, so there's a sense that phones and tablets will get replaced, though it isn't clear what those replacements will be.
 Even glasses might take on a new form, as "smart glasses" are developed for blind people.